Left 4 Dead: Production

-Promotion
+Marketing

+The game was first revealed in the Christmas 2006 publication of PC Gamer UK with a six-page article describing a playthrough at Turtle Rock Studios headquarters.
+A teaser was released with The Orange Box.
+The game was first playable at the Showdown 2007 LAN in San Jose and at QuakeCon 2007.
+Turtle Rock Studios announced Left 4 Dead on November 20, 2006, and was acquired by Valve on January 10, 2008, because of the game and long-standing relationship between the companies.
+The game opened up to pre-purchasing on Valve's Steam system on October 15, 2008.

 To promote the game and provide basic training to players before starting the game, Valve chose to develop a pre-rendered intro movie.
 This movie was released on Halloween and shows events prior to the beginning of the "No Mercy" campaign.
 Valve chose an intro movie over in-game training mechanics because they wanted the players to be immediately dropped into a zombie apocalypse.
 Valve later detailed in their official Left 4 Dead blog how they designed the movie, from a basic animatic in July 2008 to the final result for the launch of the game.

 Early access to the Left 4 Dead demo for people who pre-ordered the game began on November 6, 2008, for both Windows and Xbox 360.
 It gave users access to both online and single-player play in two "scenes" in one "movie" within the game.
 This promotion was being offered in addition to the ten percent savings for those who pre-order and applies to all Steam Windows pre-orders and all Windows and Xbox 360 pre-orders from GameStop and EB Games in North America.
 On November 11, the Left 4 Dead demo was made available to all Windows and Xbox 360 gamers worldwide.
 The Left 4 Dead demo was removed from the Xbox 360 Marketplace and Valve's own Steam after the game's release on November 18, 2008, however it is still available for those that played it.

 The demo had many server problems when it launched, primarily Valve's strategy for server management which made it impossible to set up a dedicated private server with administrator controls.
 However, a stream of patches led to the availability of a server browser and basic private server functionality as well as Valve's acknowledgment of player concerns.
 It appears that a patch released just before the game itself has resolved many of the connection issues that demo players were having.

 On May 1, 2009, the game was released freely via Steam as a one-day trial called "Freaky Free Friday".
 The trial was then extended to end on Saturday.

-On October 5, 2010, the price of the game via Steam was dropped to US$6.80, or a "4-pack" for $20.40, as a promotion coinciding with the release of "The Sacrifice" DLC.
+On October 5, 2010, the price of the game via Steam was dropped to US$6.80, or a "4-pack" for $20.40, as a promotion coinciding with the release of The Sacrifice DLC.